Fall 2017 Enrollment

-Western sustains many different kinds of opportunity for research, including faculty-led projects, student-led, and collaborative projects.
-These are showcased each semester by the university’s Celebration of Scholarship presentations, where students present their research and creative works in either oral presentations or poster presentations.
+Western sustains many different kinds of opportunity for student research, including faculty-led, student-led, and collaborative projects.
+These are showcased each semester by the university’s Celebration of Scholarship presentations, where students present their research and creative works in either oral or poster presentations.

 Biology students, as well as those in related disciplines like Chemistry, can participate in the Thornton Biology Undergraduate Research Program, where students and faculty collaborate to build a better understanding of science as a process and method of inquiry.

-Students can receive funding for their research endeavors through the Western Fund for Scholarly Opportunities, Undergraduate Research, and Creative Expression—the purpose of which is to encourage research, scholarly inquiry, and creative activity.
+Students can receive funding for their research endeavors through the Western Fund for Scholarly Opportunities, Undergraduate Research, and Creative Expression.

-Whether they’re journeying to Egypt to study emerging democracies in conflict zones or taking advantage of Western’s relationship with Harlaxton University in England — the No. 1 ranked study-abroad program for Americans — Mountaineers take their travels seriously.
-Western’s Master in Environmental Management program has also partnered with the Peace Corps Master’s International Program to help Western students earn their master’s degrees while serving overseas.
+Whether they’re journeying to Egypt to study emerging democracies in conflict zones or taking advantage of Western’s relationship with Harlaxton University in England—the No. 1 ranked study-abroad program for Americans—Mountaineers take their travels seriously.
+Western’s Master in Environmental Management program has also partnered with the Peace Corps Preparation Program to help Western students earn their master’s degrees while serving overseas.